Maximizing Energy Efficiency: The Benefits of R120 Insulation for Your Home's Walls

 5. Space Considerations:

-• Higher R-value insulation is typically thicker.
-Ensure that your wall cavities can accommodate the thickness of R120 insulation without compromising structural integrity.
+• Higher R-value insulation typically requires more space.
+Ensure that your wall cavities can accommodate R120 insulation without jeopardizing structural integrity.

 6. Installation: